 - 2 cloves garlic minced

-- 1 tbsp mirin substitute: rice wine, dry sherry (note 4)
+- 1 tablespoon mirin substitute: rice wine, dry sherry (note 4)

 - black pepper